Nadeem-Elsayed/Nadeem-Elsayed/README.md

 I’m currently studying Software Engineering at the University of McMaster.

-I am interested in A.I, Machine Learning, Web Development, and learning new programming languages.
+I am interested in Embedded Software, A.I, Machine Learning, Web Development, and learning new programming languages.

 You can reach me through the following: